 Stewardship of creation is more than something we just do.
 Stewardship of creation is a response.
 It is a way of being and understanding our place in the world.
 Stewardship of creation is integral to what we are all called to do as Catholics: To respond in love to God who loved us first. … For people of faith, this environmental crisis is more than just a scientific or technological problem.
 It is a moral problem.
 It is not a marginal matter, but a fundamental priority that must be addressed now and not left to our children or grandchildren to resolve.– Archbishop Joseph W. Tobin

-The Creation Care Commission is under the Pastoral Ministries of the Archdiocese of Indianapolis and typically meets at 4pm once a month on Tuesday or Wednesday on Indianapolis’ near eastside.
+The Creation Care Commission is volunteer led and is under the Pastoral Ministries of the Archdiocese of Indianapolis.

 To ready more about our activities since 2015, download our 5-Year Summary Report, published in November of 2019.

 For questions about the commission, Season of Creation Activities or the Living Laudato Si’ Sustainability program, use our form to contact us.